Against discrimination in sport

 Other key topics

-Racist abuse in the fan curve or the utterance of anti-Semitic conspiracy myths at the bar in the clubhouse are examples of how discrimination is expressed on match days and in everyday club life.
-Many people have experienced this themselves or have heard about it.
-But how do you deal with it?
-And what can be done to prevent discriminatory incidents from occurring in the first place?
+• Racist abuse in the supporters’ stand or the spreading of anti-Semitic conspiracy theories at the clubhouse bar are examples of how discrimination manifests itself on match days and in everyday club life.
+Many people have experienced this first-hand or heard about it.
+But how should we deal with it?
+And what can we do to prevent discriminatory incidents from occurring in the first place?

-By working with examples from the world of sport, the participants of the workshop will deal with current forms of discrimination and exchange ideas on possible courses of action against discrimination in sport.
+Through working with examples from the world of sport, workshop participants will explore current forms of discrimination and discuss possible courses of action to combat discrimination in sport.

 The following questions, among others, will be addressed:

-In addition to recognising and naming the forms of discrimination that occur in sport, the aim is to raise awareness of diversity and inequality in sport.
-Interested groups can use the offer to develop practical strategies on how they can position themselves as a club or other organisation against anti-Semitism and discrimination and how they can behave in everyday life.
+The aim is not only to recognise and identify the forms of discrimination that occur in sport, but also to raise awareness of diversity and inequalities in sport.
+Interested groups can use this programme to develop practical strategies for how they, as a club or other organisation, can take a stand against anti-Semitism and discrimination and act accordingly in their day-to-day activities.

-The content of the workshop is not tied to a specific location, so the workshops can take place both at the Bergen-Belsen Memorial and at the interested groups' premises.
+The content of the workshop is not tied to a specific location, so the workshops can take place either at the Bergen-Belsen Memorial or on the premises of the interested groups.
 The minimum duration of the workshop is three hours.

 Aims of the educational programmes